Skip to main content

 Here’s A Detailed Guide to Watching the Arrowverse Crossovers in Order

 When Arrow first aired on the CW in 2012, no one thought it would grow into the Arrowverse.
 The Arrowverse’s mastermind, Greg Berlanti, has always said that each step in the growth of the Arrowverse was a surprise.
-And producer Marc Guggenheim recalled to Entertainment Weekly that, when Arrow first premiered, whenever they were asked if the show would introduce any other superheroes, their answer was always a resounding “no.”
+Additionally, producer Marc Guggenheim recalled to Entertainment Weekly that, when Arrow first premiered, whenever they were asked if the show would introduce any other superheroes, their answer was always a resounding “no.”

 Flash vs. Arrow (2014)